NEXT SHIP DATES: February 2023

 October 27, 2021 3 min read

-The Beef Schnitzel recipe below, from guest blogger Jon Bennion (@intermediatechef) uses Felton Angus Beef cube steak, which according to Jon, almost takes the dish into chicken fried steak territory.
+Guest blogger Jon Bennion (@intermediatechef) uses Felton Angus Beef cube steak, which according to Jon, almost takes the dish into chicken fried steak territory.

 •••